 10. Zoot LTD Tri 6″ Shorts

 The Zoots are funky shorts.
-You won’t find a pair without a pattern, but you will gain two pockets, which is highly useful when out on the road to have a sachet or snack handy.
+You won’t find a pair without a pattern, but you will gain two pockets, which is highly useful when out on the road to have a gel or snack handy.

 The Italian-made fabric is moisture-managing and form-fitting, allowing you to run unimpeded by drag and unhindered by sweat.